LordofGhost/Arduino-button-box/README.md

 ## Credits

-The whole project is inspired by the youtube channel `amstudio`
+The project is inspired by the youtube channel `amstudio`